PervasiveWellbeingTech/Popbots-Engine/README.md

 The database design is centered on the user, users can be Humans or Bot.
 This design may allow in the future direct conversation with human if needed.

-Users if they are human have some more properties references in the table human_users

 To make authoring the bots scripts convienient, each bot has a 0-N index.
 This arbitraly given numbers are limiting the use of normal key-pair relationships since these requires unique ids.
 This explains why there is no relationships between next_message_finders and content_finders

+### **Table related to users:**

+users: host the user_id and name, category is the type of user in the table user_category (1: humans , 2: bots)

+human_users: host informations about the human and experiment related variables experiment groups etc

+languages: language of the user

+languages_types: designed because there was an formal and informal language type

+### **Table related to managing and storing conversations:**

+**conversations**: Table hosting conversation, the conversation granularity in our case is set at the "Stressor" level, one conversation must have one stressor.
+Conversations start with Hi and finish by giving a feedback about the conversation.

+**messages**: Messages are hosted in a conversation and have a sender and receiver id (messages objects are the same for bots or persons), they have a content (the text) , the "tag" variable is here to tag user's conversation say tag='stressor' means that at that particular message the user gave a stressor.
+We also store "answering time" which is an int which store the person or the bot took to answer.

+**contents**: simple table containing a text

+**stressor**: the stressor object represents the conversation stressor and this host probabilities of the categories of that stressor.

 ### **Table related to bot content:**

-next_message_finders: This is just a one to many table, where the message index and next message index for each bot is contained.
+**next_message_finders**: This is just a one to many table, where the message index and next message index for each bot is contained.
 Since we wanted to have a simple index 0-N for each bot.
-The user_id (bot_id) is the main differentiator here.
+The user_id (bot_id) is the main differentiator here, otherwise we would have say index 0 for multiple bots.

-content_finders: All the content (text) needs to be organize and indexed.
+**content_finders**: All the content (text) needs to be organize and indexed.
 This is what contents_finders is about.
-Each message in a bot contains multiple intent,context, triggers
+Each message in a bot contains multiple intent,context, triggers at the same message index

-bot_contents:

-content:

-### **Table related to managing and storing conversations:**

-conversations:

-messages:

-contents:
+Each content_finders may have multiple bot_contents, this table was setup to support different language at any index.

+**bot_contents**: host the content (text ) of the bot, there might be different bot_contents because there might be different languages or language type (formal, informal)

+**contents**: simple table hosting the content text

+**Trigger**: Triggers are element which perform/trigger a certain action in the code Notables triggers are:
+- !random > this perform a random selection between multiple bot message if there is.
+- tag: > this tags a message ex: tag:stressor
+- !skip_response > this skips users response at index n to retrieve the next bot message at n+1 > this allow back to back messages
+- ~Farewell Module > this coupled with a <SWITCH> in text perform a switch between modules
+- !stressor > calls a stressor function which calls the stressor classifier
+- @ > ex: @conversation.timeout_threshold=180 set the conversation timeout to 180 seconds
+- #user.name > declare that what the user said at that index is the name for example

+This is a flexible param which must be refactored when leaving the proof-of-concept codebase

+**Intent**
+This is pretty standart concept, each message at an index n has an intent ( see the Intent pragraph below)

+**Context**
+Context was name selector before, it in the pool of defined intent as well as the method to process the user's message to get the next intent

 ### ******

 ## 2.2.
 Functionnality descriptions